matestack/matestack-ui-core/docs/concepts/component.md

 Show [specs](/spec/usage/base/component_spec.rb).

 Components are used to define reusable UI elements.
-The `matestack-ui-core` contains a number of generic, so-called `core components`, but anyone can extend them and write `custom components` that live within a his or her application and cater a specific or unique need.
+The `matestack-ui-core` contains a number of generic, so-called `core components`, but anyone can extend them and write `custom components` that live within his or her application and cater a specific or unique need.

 This document aims to give a brief introducing to the different kinds of components (with links to further sources) and serves as a manual on [how to configure your components](#component-configuration).